StacyCash/blog-posts/general/2023/surface-laptop-studio-2/long-use/notes.md

 - My studio.
 I use a TS4 docking station that provides enough power to charge the Surface.
 But...
 Nope.
 It's a slow charger to this laptop

 I have no idea why there is this limitation.
 I can't help but think that the Surface connector should have just been retired and proper USB-C charging used...

+## Noise

+Fan noise on the surface is amazing!
+Second only to my MacBook Pro M1 (which, let's face it is ARM vs x86 and not a fair comparison!)

+With the space given to airflow under the machine it feels like in day to day use the fans barely start.
+And when in a video call, or streaming and making the machine work they start but are far, far quieter than, for example, my Dell XPS 15 9520 - and that in itself isn't the noisiest machine I have used bu a long stretch - 55Db. ish.)